 Encrypted Data In-Transit and At-Rest

-If you’re handling sensitive data in NCache, you can be rest assured that data is encrypted and secure from unwanted access at all stages of the data’s life.
+If you’re handling sensitive data in NCache, you can rest assured that data is encrypted and secure from unwanted access at all stages of its life.
+Please note that if you only want to encrypt data in transit, you can use TLS.
+However, if you need both or only need encryption for data at rest, you should use encryption.

 Data from Client to Server

-Once the encrypted key resides at the client end in memory, any data that has to be sent to the cache is encrypted using the key.
-Generally, the data is first serialized, encrypted and compressed (if compression is enabled).
-Encryption of data at the client end before being transmitted means that the data is encrypted in transit.
+Once the encrypted key resides at the client-end within memory, any data that has to be sent to the cache is encrypted using the key.
+Generally, the data is first serialized, encrypted, and compressed (if compression is enabled).
+Encryption of data at the client-end before being transmitted means that the data is encrypted in transit.
 This ensures anyone eavesdropping on this connection will not be able to fetch any sensitive data.

 Data At-Rest